 - In the event of a life-threatening illness

-Parents/guardians are also reminded that, by legal definition, a person aged 18 or over is an adult and the Student Health Center cannot require the student to receive medical treatment, discuss any acute medical problems, or release medical information without the student's consent.
+Parents/guardians are also reminded that, by legal definition, a person aged 18 or over is an adult, and the Student Health Center cannot require the student to receive medical treatment, discuss any acute medical problems, or release medical information without the student's consent.

-We would like to remind students, faculty and staff that the student health center does not provide "medical excuses" for missed classes and examinations.
-Exceptions include a serious illness, contagious nature of illness, need for bed rest or limited activity.
-If recommended, this will be recorded on the vefification note.
+The Student Health Center provides verification of office visits upon request at the time of illness or injury.
+Students, faculty, and staff should note that the Student Health Center does not provide "medical excuses" for missed classes and examinations.
+Exceptions include a serious illness, contagious nature of illness, need for bed rest, or limited activity.
+If recommended, this will be recorded on the verification note.

-- Date of graduation transfer or withdrawal
+- Your/the student’s date of graduation or withdrawal